z1617/writeaheadlog/README.md

 ```

 This will write the updates to disk and commit them.
 The caller needs to wait
-on the returned channel to ensure a successfull commit.
+on the returned channel to ensure a successful commit.
 After the commit it is
 safe for the caller to apply the updates to disk and once finished, signal the
 wal that it can now mark the transaction as applied and recycle the
 transaction.